Les Arcs’s Co-Production Village Kicks Off 10th Edition

 “Ashes and Snow” is Gulbrandsen’s follow up to his feature debut “Valley of Shadows” which premiered at Toronto.
 The project follows Thomas, an ambitious and ruthless documentarian who sets off to shed light on Ukrainian miners doing high-risk work in the Russian mines on the Norwegian archipelago Svalbard.

-“Black Dog” is a drama fantasy about a dog who comes back to a small town after being abandonned in the woods.
+“Black Dog” is a drama fantasy about a dog who comes back to a small town after being abandoned in the woods.
 British actress Gemma Arterton (“Their Finest”) is attached to star in the film.
-Dumont previously directed the short “Counting sheeps” and wrote “A Night in the car.”
+Dumont previously directed the short “Counting Sheeps” and wrote “A Night in the car.”

 “Each of Us” will be directed by Carla Simon, whose “Summer 93” won best best first feature at this year’s Berlin; Anne Zohra Berrached (“24 Weeks”); and Meritxell Colell (“Facing the Wind”).
 The project is set in 1945 and takes place in the only all-women German concentration camp.